Note: I updated this post and decided to repost it due to current events.

 Simple hygiene manners don’t hurt.
 Teach them the importance of covering their mouth and nose while sneezing or coughing.
 As well as being a good hygiene practice, it also shows good manners which is part of good development.
 Also, remind them to use the right words when they do the sneezing and when it is done by someone else too.

 A balanced and varied diet will promote healthy development, while junk food will do otherwise.
 Provide healthy nutritional options rather than junk food.
 Limit or keep them away from processed food.
 Remember breakfast is very essential and should never be skipped.

-It is the juices and other drinks that contributes to poor health, tooth decay, concentration deficiency and fatigue in school.
+It is the juices and other drinks that contribute to poor health, tooth decay, concentration deficiency and fatigue in school.
+When fizzy drinks and sugary snacks are consistently part of a diet, there is more chance of experiencing tooth decay (if oral hygiene is not kept on top of) and potentially stained teeth.
 Encourage and find ways to make them take more water than juices and other drinks…also lead by example too.
 Read why water is the best drink for your child.